alexsaves/answersmodule/Readme.md

 Notice what's going on here.
 At the top, we have a small configuration block, which is totally optional.
 This isn't the only way we can activate or turn on modules, but it was one use-case expressed by Eilon.

 The rest of the code does the job of inserting an async script tag in a non-blocking and backwards compatible way.

-## Contents of the /dist folder

-In dist we have:

-    test.html - A test harness demonstrating a couple different paradigms for embedding content and activating products. answermodule.js - The gateway script.
-This is the main script loaded by the page in all cases. modules/ - This folder contains the modules we're going to load.

 ## Customer-specific configuration